kerstin-w/innski/README.md

 ![Gallery Section](assets/readme/gallery.jpg "Gallery Section")

 * The gallery provides the user with an insight into the terrain.
-* Tha gallery is also intended to put the user in anticipation of skiing.
+* The gallery is also intended to put the user in anticipation of skiing.

 ### Footer